singular-gpispace/gspc-bb/README.md

 This package provides a massively parallel implementation of Buchbergers algorithm.
 The application relies on the task-based workflow provided by [GPI-Space](http://www.gpi-space.de/) for task coordination, and uses the computer algebra  system [Singular](https://www.singular.uni-kl.de/) for computational tasks.

 We also provide a massively parallel [Buchberger test](https://github.com/singular-gpispace/gspc-bb/blob/BB_TEST/README.md).
 Here we check that the given generating system is a Gröbner basis.
+Based on the verification, there is also a verified modular Buchberger algorithm, which builds on the generic modular framework for algebraic geometry, see [verified modular Buchberger](https://github.com/singular-gpispace/modular/tree/MODULAR_STD_WITH_VERIFICATION).
+Here both the Gröbner basis property as well as the key inclusion are tested, which yields a verification in the homogeneous case.

 This application builds on the Singular dynamical module implemented by Lukas Ristau from the repository [framework](https://github.com/singular-gpispace/framework).